-- Dual Language Spanish Immersion is an educational model that integrates native English speakers and native speakers of Spanish for all or most of the day, with the goals of promoting high academic achievement, first-and second-language development and cross-cultural understanding for all students.
+Spanish Immersion is an educational model that integrates native English speakers and native Spanish speakers for all or most of the day, with the goals of promoting high academic achievement, first-and second-language development and cross-cultural understanding for all students.
 In this program, language learning takes place primarily through Spanish instruction.
 As students and teachers work together to perform academic tasks, the students’ language abilities are developed along with their knowledge of content area subject matter.

 How can I help support my child in doing homework in the second language, particularly if I don’t know that language?

 - Parents can support students at home by making sure that they have the right environment and tools to get homework done (e.g., a quiet space and enough time, paper, dictionaries in both languages, writing utensils, and art supplies).
 Parents can also ask questions about the homework in the language spoken at home, thus giving the students opportunities to explain the assignment in their first language.

 - Your child will most likely know what the teacher wants them to do on any homework, even if the directions are in Spanish.
 If you can’t figure it out, help your child do their best and return it with a note to the teacher telling him/her you didn’t know what to do.
 Keep the lines of communication open with your teacher through email and in person to make sure you are all working together.

 No, children know when the teacher is using Spanish and when the teacher is using English.
 Your child will switch back and forth in the same way as a completely bilingual adult without thinking about “which” language they are using.

 Will my child understand what the teacher is saying?

 - Teachers in an immersion classroom use many techniques to teach; body language, visual cues, physical cues etc. to help students understand.
 And don’t forget about the other children in the class.
 They are learning together and are partners.
 As the children communicate together they are helping each other grow in both languages as well.